XiaohanBi-Hub/NeMo/README.md

        |--- configs.py                  :  setting the path
        |--- modular_trainer.py          :  training modular CNN models
        |--- modularizer.py              :  modularizing trained modular CNN models and then reusing modules on sub-tasks
        |--- standard_trainer.py         :  training CNN models using the standard training method
+       |--- script_train.py             :  script to run the training process
+       |--- script_modularizer.py       :  script to run the modularizing process
        |--- ...
        |--- models/
             |--- utils_v2.py            :  the implementation of mask generator
             |--- vgg.py                 :  the standard vgg16 model
             |--- vgg_masked.py          :  the modular vgg16 model, i.e., the standard vgg16 model with mask generators
-            |--- ...
+            |--- ...                    :  Note that ViT and DeiT models replace linear layers and add generators directly, do not need to apply with this part
        |--- modules_arch/
-            |--- vgg_module_v2.py       :  the vgg16 module which retains only relevant kernels and removes mask generators.
+            |--- vit_module_HF.py       :  the ViT module which retains only relevant neurons.
             |--- ...
-       |--- exp_cnnsplitter_reusing/
-            |--- reuse_modules.py       :  reusing modules published by CNNSplitter on sub-tasks
-            |--- calculate_cohesion.py  :  calculating the cohesion of modules
-            |--- ...                    :  published by CNNSplitter
        |--- ...
 ```